exporl/apex/documentation/examples/index.md

-A visual representation of connections (see Figure \[fig:ex1-output\]) can be obtained by choosing “Show stimulus connections” under “Experiment”in the main Apex3 menu (top left menu bar).
+A visual representation of connections (see Figure \[fig:ex1-output\]) can be obtained by choosing “Show stimulus connections” under “Experiment”in the main APEX 4 menu (top left menu bar).

 ```xml
      <results>